APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Abstract

-Automated program repair (APR) aims to fix software bugs automatically without human debugging efforts and plays a crucial role in software development and maintenance.
-Despite the recent significant progress in the number of fixed bugs, APR is still challenged by a long-standing overfitting problem (i.e., the generated patch is plausible but overfitting).
-Various techniques have thus been proposed to address the overfitting problem.
-Among them, leveraging deep learning approaches to predict patch correctness automatically is emerging along with the available large-scale patch benchmarks recently.
-However, existing learning-based techniques mainly rely on manually-designed code features, which can be extremely costly and challenging to construct in practice.
-In this paper, we propose {\toolname}, a pre-trained model-based automated patch correctness assessment technique, which treats the source code as a sequence of tokens without extra overhead to design a mass of features from different perspectives.
-In particular, {\toolname} adopts a pre-trained model as the encoder stack, followed by an LSTM stack and a deep learning classifier.
+In this paper, we propose {\toolname}, a pre-trained model-based automated patch correctness assessment technique by both pre-training and fine-tuning.
+APPT adopts a pre-trained model as the encoder stack, followed by an LSTM stack and a deep learning classifier.
+More importantly, the pre-trained model is fine-tuned in conjunction with other components as a whole pipeline to fully adapt it specifically for reasoning about patch correctness.
 Although our idea is general and can be built on various existing pre-trained models, we have implemented {\toolname} based on the BERT model.
-We conduct an extensive experiment on 1,183 Defects4J patches and the experimental results show that {\toolname} achieves prediction accuracy of 79.0\% and recall of 81.3\%, outperforming the state-of-the-art technique CACHE by 3.6\% and 4.8\%.
-Our additional investigation on 49,694 real-world patches shows that {\toolname} achieves the optimum performance (exceeding 99\% in five common metrics for assessing patch classification techniques) compared with existing representation learning techniques.
-We also prove that adopting advanced pre-trained models can further provide substantial advancement (e.g., GraphCodeBERT-based {\toolname} improves BERT-based {\toolname} by 3.0\% and 2.6\% in precision and recall, respectively), highlighting the generalizability of {\toolname}.
+We conduct an extensive experiment on 1,183 Defects4J patches and the experimental results show that {\toolname} achieves prediction accuracy of 79.7\% and recall of 83.2\%, outperforming the state-of-the-art technique CACHE by 4.3\% and 6.7\%.
+Our additional investigation on 49,694 real-world patches shows that {\toolname} achieves the optimum performance (exceeding 99\% in five common metrics for assessing patch classification techniques) compared with existing representation learning techniques. \revise{We further investigate the impact of each component and find that they all positively contribute to {\toolname}, e.g., the fine-tuning process and the LSTM stack increase F1-score by 10.22\% and 4.11\%, respectively.} We also prove that adopting advanced pre-trained models can further provide substantial advancement (e.g., GraphCodeBERT-based {\toolname} improves BERT-based {\toolname} by 2.8\% and 3.3\% in precision and AUC, respectively), highlighting the generalizability of {\toolname}.
+Overall, our study highlights the promising future of fine-tuning pre-trained models to assess patch correctness and reduce the manual inspection effort of debugging experts when deploying APR tools in practice.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{